GoochMagooch/privesc_toolset/linux_privesc/crontab.md

   Host a netcat listener on your local machine.
 Once the cronjob runs, the victim machine will connect to your listener, with a mirrored privileged shell (in this case, root)

-## Step one is to check if crontabs are exploitable ##
+## Checking if crontabs are exploitable ##

+- List system-wide cron jobs
+    cat /etc/crontab

-- Check for available cronjobs cat /etc/crontab
+- Identify cronjobs and their permissions

-- If there are available cronjobs, search for their paths locate <cronjob>

-- Once you have the path to a cronjob, list its permissions ls -l /path/to/cronjob
+SHELL=/bin/sh
+PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

+# m  h dom mon dow user  command
+17 *  *   *   *   root   /usr/local/bin/backup.sh
+30 2  *   *   *   root   /opt/scripts/clean_temp.sh
+45 1  *   *   *   root   /home/public/run_me.sh

+    Here are three cronjobs, all running as root and their file locations, which also happen to be the command you would enter, in order to manually run them

+- If any of the listed cronjobs are running as root and are globally writeable, they are exploitable

 ## Wildcard Injection Exploit ##